• Home

 • Thoughtful ingredients.
 One of my favorite benefits of the sourdough world is that, often, when you are putting time and energy into a food you are much more likely to use quality ingredients.
 For example- I refuse to use bleached flour in anything!
 When it comes to my sourdough I am especially picky and choose to use only quality flour.

 When it comes to sourcing quality ingredients I can trust at an affordable price- Thrive Market is my one stop grocery shop!
 Thrive offers thousands of non-toxic, clean label products from hundreds of trusted brands.
 There are no order minimums, monthly spending limits, and your subscription is completely customizable.
-Want to learn more and get up to $60 in free groceries?
-Click the link below!
+Click the link below to shop and save!

 Click here to Shop